Matías Arezo

-Douglas Matías Arezo Martínez (born 21 November 2002) is a Uruguayan professional footballer who plays as a striker for Peñarol, on loan from Campeonato Brasileiro Série A club Grêmio.
+Douglas Matías Arezo Martínez (born 21 November 2002) is a Uruguayan professional footballer who plays as a striker for Liga AUF Uruguaya club Peñarol.

 Club career

 An academy graduate of River Plate Montevideo, Arezo made his professional debut on 14 July 2019 in a 0–0 draw against Progreso.
 He scored his first professional goal on 10 August 2019, in a 2–1 league win against Juventud.

 On 31 January 2022, Spanish club Granada announced the signing of Arezo on a four-and-a-half-year deal.
 On 20 January 2023, he returned to Uruguayan league by signing for Peñarol on a loan deal until the end of the year.

 On 18 July 2024, Arezo joined Brazilian club Grêmio on a four-and-a-half-year contract until December 2028.
 On 14 July 2025, he returned to Peñarol on a loan deal until the end of the year.
+On 9 January 2026, Peñarol confirmed that Arezo's loan had been extended.
+On 7 July 2026, he joined Peñarol on a permanent basis, signing a contract until December 2029.